silviu28/Food-for-stray-animals/README.md

 * Java 11 or higher
 * Android SDK 35
 * ADB/build-tools (optional, if you don't want to manually install the APK)
+* An Android device or emulator, running Oreo or higher

 To build the project, run in the project's root directory: